monde/mms2r/README.txt

 If you contribute a patch that we accept then generally we'll give you developer rights for the project on RubyForge.
 Please ensure your work includes 100% test converage.
-Your text coverage can be verified with the rcov and heckle rack tasks.
+Your text coverage can be verified with the rcov rake task.
+The library is ZenTest autotest discovery enabled so running autotest in the root of the project is very helpful during development.

 == Authors

 Copyright (c) 2007 by Mike Mondragon (blog[http://blog.mondragon.cc/])

+MMS2R's Flickr page[http://www.flickr.com/photos/8627919@N05/]

 == Contributors